BButner/SpotiPlay/README.md

   * Click "Get OAuth Token" ![](http://i.imgur.com/dyg45fH.png)
   * Make sure "Playlist Read Private" is checked, then "Request Token" ![](http://i.imgur.com/fJH76YM.png)

-2. Edit "SpotiPlay.py" and "Playlists.py" input the required information in lines 5-8.
+2. Edit "SpotiPlay.py" input the required information in lines 5-8.

-3. Run "Playlists.py" with `python Playlists.py` to create all of the playlists on your Google Play Music
+3. Run "SpotiPlay.py" with `python SpotiPlay.py` to move all of your Spotify Playlists to Google Play Music

-4. Run "SpotiPlay.py" with `python SpotiPlay.py` to move all of the songs into the playlists

 ####THIS IS NOT PERFECT.
 WITH HOW IT WORKS IT MAY NOT FIND THE CORRECT SONG AND ADD A COMPLETELY DIFFERENT SONG WITH A SIMILAR TITLE####